hotkeymuc/haul3/README.md

 * - Con: High memory consumption (keeps a lot of structures in RAM), so it may be hard to run a big compilation on a C64...
 * HAUL3 adds the concept of "builders".
 A builder can translate code into another language and package it for a certain hardware platform.
 This means, for example, one-click deployment to a PalmOS device :-)

-## Stupid Name
+## Name
-Initially, the language was called "HAL", which stood for *HotKey's Average Language* and, of course, paid tribune to the computer in [2001: A Space Odyssey](https://en.wikipedia.org/wiki/2001:_A_Space_Odyssey_(film)), as it also was a system that was seemingly running *everywhere*.
+Initially, the language was called "HAL", which stood for *HotKey's Average Language* and, of course, paid tribute to the computer in [2001: A Space Odyssey](https://en.wikipedia.org/wiki/2001:_A_Space_Odyssey_(film)), as it also was a system that was seemingly running *everywhere*.
 But after a while I found that to be just too cheesy.
 Also, "HAL" [is also something completely different already](https://en.wikipedia.org/wiki/HAL_(software)).

 With version 3 I changed to "HAUL" which should create the mental image of *hauling blocks of code to a different place*.